Optimism in Equality Saturation: Optimism in Equality Saturation

-Combining abstract interpretation and equality saturation naively causes unsound intermediate results ``derived'' by the abstract interpretation to fire unsound rewrites in the e-graph---the resulting equalities are never discarded, as equality saturation assumes all intermediate results are sound.
+Standard e-class analysis can be run at the same time as rewrites and/or rebuilding, where the definition of saturation is extended to include that abstractions of e-classes stop changing \cite{egg, egglog}.
+This is only true because standard e-class analysis is incrementally sound.
+This is not necessarily true in optimistic e-class analysis---for arbitrary $j$, $S^\#_j$ is not necessarily a sound e-class analysis.
+It is well known that optimistic analyses can be combined via the \emph{reduced product} \cite{survey_product_operators}.
+Unfortunately, existing versions of equality saturation are pessimistic: 1) it is not clear how a ``$\bot$ e-graph'' could be stored, 2) rewrites are never thrown away and assert soundness as a pre-condition and post-condition, and 3) saturation is not guaranteed, so being able to stop early is essential in practice.

-We instead propose that abstract interpretation and equality saturation be run in two separate halves---each is run in its own fixpoint, and both are run in an ``outer'' fixpoint to propagate results between the halves.
-This ensures that only sound results derived from the abstract interpretation are used for rewrites.
-Algorithm~\ref{alg:combining} shows pseudo-code for this approach.
-Note that $\sigma$ is re-initialized (Line~\ref{code:reinit}) every iteration of the outer fixpoint (Lines~\ref{code:outer}~to~\ref{code:end_outer}).
-This is because keeping the analysis results of the previous iteration of the outer fixpoint may be unnecessarily imprecise.
+We propose that optimistic e-class analysis and equality saturation be run in two separate halves---these halves execute repeatedly and results are propagated between the halves.
+This ensures that only sound results derived from the e-class analysis are used for rewrites.
+Algorithm~\ref{alg:combining} shows pseudo-code for this approach, which we call ``optimism in equality saturation''.

-We now state a useful property of this algorithm.
-Call $\sigma_i$ the analysis result derived and $\mathcal{S}_{\equiv_i}$ the SSA e-graph constructed at the end of iteration $i$ of the outer fixpoint loop (Lines~\ref{code:outer}~to~\ref{code:end_outer}).